Loader

 When this tunnel gets too crowded (usually because of swelling or inflammation), your nerve gets squeezed, the blood flow decreases, and that’s when the trouble starts.
 Numbness, tingling, and pain in your hand and fingers are all telltale signs.

 It’s not just a little discomfort; it can get in the way of your daily activities.
-Typing, holding a coffee cup, or even sleeping can become a challenge.
+Typing, driving, holding a coffee cup, or even sleeping can become a challenge.
 So, while it might start as a slight annoyance, carpal tunnel syndrome can turn into a major hassle if left unchecked.

 What are the symptoms of carpal tunnel?